Altai-man/ASN-META/README.md

 Main workflow is as follows:

-* A specification file's path is passed to ASN::META on module `use`
+* A specification is passed to ASN::META on module `use`
 * (internally, `ASN::Grammar` is used to parse the specification)
 * ASN::META uses parsed specification to generate appropriate types with [MOP](https://docs.perl6.org/language/mop)
 * Generated types for particular ASN.1 specification are precompiled and exported